Dalibor (opera): Act 1

 Dalibor, a Czech Knight is on trial before the king for having murdered the burgrave of Ploskovice in revenge for execution of his friend, the musician Zdeněk.
 At the trial, the king calls upon the burgrave's sister, Milada, who demands his execution.
 As Dalibor is brought in, the crowd rises in support of him.
 When Dalibor tells of his friend's capture and murder the court reduces his sentence from death to lifetime imprisonment.
 Milada painfully realized that she is falling in love with Dalibor, and in collusion with Jitka, an orphan befriended by the knight, she resolves to set him free.

 Act 2

 After a scene in a mercenary camp, where Jitka and her lover Vítek plot to free Dalibor, Milada enters the prison disguised as a boy and finds employment with Dalibor's jailer, Beneš.
-She charms the jailer into allowing her into dungeon where Dalibor is being held, to give him his friend's violin.
+She charms the jailer into allowing her into the dungeon where Dalibor is being held, to give him his friend's violin.
 The knight is dreaming, and initially thinks Milada is a reincarnation of his beloved Zdeněk.
 Then in a passionate duet, they sing of their joy in having found each other.